demo20 of Im2mesh package

 STEP 5.
 Save surfaces as OFF file

 Extract surfaces for each phase.
-We will use them later.
+We will use them later for phase labeling (STEP 8).

 % Get surface mesh for each phase